Mesa, Arizona: Parks and recreation

 Mesa has over 2,280 acres of parkland in the city limits.
 Its largest is Red Mountain Park which spans 1,146 acres.
 It includes a lake, playgrounds, a basketball court and a cement volleyball court.

 Golf

 Mesa is home to numerous championship golf courses, including the original course in town, Mesa Country Club.
 This course was founded in the late 1940s by the original leaders of the town, and "Country Club Drive", the most prominent street in Mesa, was at one point the modest entrance to the club.

 West Mesa

-The abandoned Fiesta Mall is located in West Mesa, and owned by Westcor.
+The abandoned Fiesta Mall is located in West Mesa and owned by Westcor.
 Its anchors were Sears and Best Buy.
 It is located near several shopping centers, Mesa's Bank of America, and other retail stores, banks, and restaurants.
 Though deserted, a refurbishment and expansion of the mall has been planned.

 Mesa Riverview is a new outdoor destination retail center in the northwestern corner of the city, near Loop 202 and Dobson Road.
 At build-out the center will include 1300000 sqft of retail space.
-Its anchors include Bass Pro Shops, Cinemark Theaters, Wal-Mart, and Home Depot.